Shutdown button with Raspberry PI and Python

 Prepare Shutdown Button Script with Python

-You can easily get a copy of my shutdown script directly in your Raspberry PI with following terminal command:
+You can easily get a copy of my shutdown script directly in your Raspberry PI with the following terminal command:

 wget https://peppe8o.com/download/python/shutdown_button.py

-Following lines explain script parts.
+The following lines explain script parts.

 import RPi.GPIO as GPIO